Towards Real-Time Advancement of Underwater Visual Quality with GAN: Approach

+where the symbol $.*$ denotes element-wise multiplication for a matrix.
 The turbulence model proposed by Hufnagel and Stanley \cite{bib:Hu64} is used to formulate $\mathcal{H}$:

 where $u,v$ are frequency variables, and $k$ is associated with the intensity of a turbulent medium.
-Note that $k$ wraps $D,z$, i.e., $k=k(D,z)$.
-Thus, serving as a high-level parameter, $k$ has an essential role in the dehazing.
+Note that $k$ wraps $de,di$, i.e., $k=k(de,di)$.
+To obtain unambiguous image content, the Wiener filter is employed as follows:

-For the deconvolution, the Wiener filter is employed, which is a classical structure for signal processing: